Off-Season Travel in Europe

 • Nürnberg: Head to this historic German city for some enchanted holiday shopping.
 Nürnberg’s market square hosts the biggest Christmas market in all of Germany, Christkindlmarkt, when over two million visitors flood the city.
 If Europe seems a little lonely in the bleak mid-winter, Nürnberg is the place for tinsel and togetherness.

-RICK STEVES (www.ricksteves.com) is the host of the PBS series Rick Steves' Europe and the author of 30 European travel guidebooks, including Europe Through the Back Door, all published by Avalon Travel Publishing.
+RICK STEVES (www.ricksteves.com) is the host of the PBS series Rick Steves' Europe and the author of over 50 European travel guidebooks, including Europe Through the Back Door, all published by Avalon Travel Publishing.